-Over the weekend of 15–17 March 2019, the MODE+ALT+SHIFT Hackathon will bring together more than 100 people to unleash the potential of technology to unlock travel options and change travel behaviours in New Zealand’s cities.
+Over the weekend of 15–17 March 2019, the MODE+ALT+SHIFT Hackathon brought together more than 100 people to unleash the potential of technology to unlock travel options and change travel behaviours in New Zealand’s cities.
 It’s about technology unlocking travel choices – moving people, not machines.

-The NZ Transport Agency is bringing together a diverse group of volunteers with a range of skillsets, including students, creatives, developers, entrepreneurs, and public servants, to collaborate and rapid-prototype solutions to enable better transport outcomes.
+The weekend was all about bringing together a diverse group of volunteers with a range of skillsets, including students, creatives, developers, entrepreneurs, and public servants, to collaborate and rapid-prototype solutions to enable better transport outcomes.

-As a participant, rich transport data will be at your fingertips, plus local and international suppliers with the latest technology and insights to help teams bring your solutions to life.
+Alongside transport data at their fingertips, the event included local and international suppliers bringing the latest technology and insights to help teams bring solutions to life.

-After working over the weekend, your team will present your concept and prototype to the judging panel.
-First, second, and third place prizes will be awarded, but the real prize is in the opportunity to connect with other innovators and create an impact in shifting the way Kiwis experience transport.
+First, second and third place prizes were awarded, but the real prize is in the opportunity to connect with other innovators and create an impact in shifting the way Kiwis experience transport.